 Now, let's get into the action!:

 The game is now a turn-based duel between the two players to destroy as many of the other player's cards as possible and exhaust their Life Points while maintaining their own.
 On each turn, a player gets allocated 2 Action Points.
 Each action that can be done on a turn costs 1 Action Point to do, so you can pick two actions per turn.
-Here's the actions:Unleash- Put an Animal or Assist card from your hand onto the field, which is where the action takes place.
-When you unleash a card you can equip a Fossil Rock as well for no extra points, but you can't change it afterwards unless certain conditions are met.
+Here's the actions:Unleash- Put a Fauna Card from your hand onto the field, which is where the action takes place.
+When you unleash an Animal Card you can equip a Fossil Rock as well for no extra points, but you can't change it afterwards unless certain conditions are met.

 For Assist cards, you need to have the base Animal card active to unleash it.
 The base card is discarded in the process.

 Attack- Initiate a battle between one of your active cards and another one.
 You can attack an opponent's card, or one of your own if you have a reason to.
 (It only costs a point to initiate the battle.
 The battle itself is self-contained, and anything that happens within it costs no points.)